hkamran80/articles/markdown/articles/2024-11-21-f1-2024-las-vegas-directives.md

 from the pit lane following out-of-allowance component upgrades and specification changes.

 See [Document 35 - Final Starting Grid](https://www.fia.com/sites/default/files/decision-document/2024%20Las%20Vegas%20Grand%20Prix%20-%20Final%20Starting%20Grid.pdf#page=2)[^3]
-for the grid and qualifying times
+for the grid and qualifying times.

 The race is currently scheduled to begin at 22:00 PST on Saturday, November 23.
 Drivers are required to go to the national anthem positions at 21:42 and the anthem will begin at 21:44.